 Clinic Course for Students Enrolling in the 2017-18 Academic Year

-Beginning in the Fall Semester of 2016, a group of 16 students will join the Appellate Litigation Program.
-The group will brief and argue cases before several different courts, including federal courts of appeals, under the supervision of Professor Steven H. Goldblatt and Professor Erica J. Hashimoto, as well as two highly qualified supervising attorneys (both of whom will be earning graduate degrees in advocacy).
-The Program also represents indigent people before the Board of Immigration Appeals and files amicus curiae briefs in the Supreme Court of the United States and other courts.
-The nine-credit, year-long Program satisfies the legal writing requirement.
+Beginning in the Fall Semester of 2017, a group of 16 students will join the Appellate Litigation Program.
+The group will brief and argue cases before several different courts, including federal courts of appeals, under the supervision of Professor Erica J. Hashimoto and two highly qualified supervising attorneys, both of whom will be earning graduate degrees in advocacy.
+The Program also represents indigent people before the Board of Immigration Appeals, files amicus curiae briefs in the Supreme Court of the United States and other courts, and files Supreme Court certiorari petitions.

 The caseload of the Program is generally composed of civil rights, immigration, habeas corpus, and a variety of other civil cases.
 A Lexis or WestLaw database search will yield a representative sample of the types of cases that we undertake.
 Although the breakdown varies from year to year, these cases, regardless of type, often raise important constitutional and statutory questions.
 In the past, the Program has argued several cases on the merits in the United States Supreme Court.

-Professor Goldblatt is an experienced appellate lawyer who has spent the past six years training law students to file high-quality briefs in federal courts of appeals, the United States Court of Appeals for the Armed Forces, and state appellate courts.
-He is also a director of the Supreme Court Institute.
+Professor Hashimoto is an experienced appellate lawyer who has spent the past six years training law students to file high-quality briefs in federal courts of appeals and argue cases before those courts.
 The two appellate advocacy fellows are lawyers selected on the basis of outstanding academic records, excellent writing skills, clerkship experience, and significant prior appellate litigation experience.
 They work closely with students in developing their written and oral advocacy skills.